-For most people, the monitors we’ve included are all fantastic and a basic knowledge of connectivity options and resolution is all you need to pick what is right for you.
+For most people, the monitors we’ve included are all fantastic and a basic knowledge of resolution and screen size is all you need to pick what is right for you.

-For those more eager to narrow down what they really want or want to scratch their curiosity, the guide is a good place to start.
+For those more eager or curious to narrow down what they really want, this guide is a good place to start.

 Firstly, let’s explain those technical specifications…